commotum/4D/Notes/GPT2.md

-Here is the full content of the PDF converted into a structured Markdown format.

 # Language Models are Unsupervised Multitask Learners

 **Authors:** Alec Radford, Jeffrey Wu, Rewon Child, David Luan, Dario Amodei, Ilya Sutskever.